If you have any pain in the shoulder, neck, or elbow joint (e.g., tennis elbow), you might be dealing with rotator cuff tendonitis.

 Today, I want to share a straightforward yet effective treatment you can do at home.
 It is designed to reduce your pain and increase mobility in your shoulder.

 Many of my rotator cuff clients complain about rotator cuff pain with the lateral raise exercise.
 Many of my rotator cuff clients complain about rotator cuff pain with the lateral raise exercise.
 It is an effective exercise for building the posterior deltoids and upper back musculature.
 However, the rotator cuff tendons become inflamed because of inflexibility in the shoulders.
 When this happens, the lateral raise exercise can become uncomfortable and painful.

-Before I talk about what you can do to relieve lateral raise rotator cuff pain, let me explain why I do the lateral raise exercise with my rotator cuff clients.
+Before discussing what you can do to relieve lateral raise rotator cuff pain, let me explain why I exercise lateral raise with my rotator cuff clients.

-Why I give my rotator cuff clients the lateral raises exercises?
+Why do I give my rotator cuff clients the lateral raises exercises?

 Lateral Raises Technique

 Lateral raises are an essential move in the weightlifting program.
 It is used to improve the overall strength and power of your back.
 This exercise aims to raise your shoulder blades so that they form an angle with each other, which will help increase the range of motion for your rotator cuff muscles.